johann-solo/oliveandmango.github.io/site/content/blog/2018-10-15-classic-butternut-soup-with-spiced-whipped-cream.md

 </br>
 </br>

 Whatever flavours you choose for your butternut squash soup or toppings there is one thing you should remember.
 The key to a fabulous butternut squash soup is roasting the squash until caramelised and nutty and fabulous!
+I was super happy to be able to make and post this recipe and join in on the #virtualpumkinparty (4th annual) hosted by Sara Cornelius.
+Check out the hashtag on Instagram and for full details check out our [Sara’s blog](http://cakeoversteak.com/virtual-pumpkin-party/) for all the bloggers who contributed with a link to their recipes!
+This was so fun!
+Hope you check it out!
 </br>
 </br>
 ![Classic Butternut Soup With Spiced Whipped Cream](/images/uploads/2018_10_15_classic_butternut_soup_with_spiced_whipped_cream_9.jpg)